ProvableHQ/ARCs/arc-0022/README.md

 - **`set_pause_status(pause_status)`** -- gated by `PAUSE_ROLE`; toggles the `pause` storage flag, which blocks every balance-moving transition.

-- **`Credentials` Record / `transfer_private_with_creds`** -- Allows users to only need to generate the Merkle non-inclusion proof one time, them continue to execute private transfers without needing to reprove (assuming the freeze list root hasn't changed)
+- **`Credentials` Record / `transfer_private_with_creds`** -- Allows users to only need to generate the Merkle non-inclusion proof one time, then continue to execute private transfers without needing to reprove (assuming the freeze list root hasn't changed)
 ```leo
 record Credentials {
     owner: address,